zcyc/repo-sync/README.md

 # repo-sync
-a repo sync tool alternative to gitlab mirroring repositories
+This is a repositories synchronize tool alternative to gitlab mirroring repositories.

+[NOTE] Before you begin the task, make sure that you can access and operate your source and target repositories.

 ![reposync logo](/images/logo.png)